Applying and Getting In

 - Dean for Student Success and Academic Advising Joyce Stern to discuss academic support and student life at Grinnell

-- Assistant Director of Admission and Transfer Liaison Rachel Whitfield to help you navigate the transfer application process
+- Admission Counselor and Transfer Admission Coordinator Katherine Tucker, who can help you navigate the transfer application process

 - A Grinnell financial aid counselor to help you see how a Grinnell education is affordable